Bars92/font-organizer/readme.txt

 * Added custom css area to advanced tab.
 * Added uninstall option to remove everything from font organizer (database, fonts and files).
 * Fixed plugin misbehave in multisite.
+* Fixed plugin fail to load fonts on custom media folder.
+* Changed some UI to better guide new users.

 = 2.0.1 =
 * Fixed new installs errors.